Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/intro_working_w_files/_index.md

 title: "Working with files and encoding"
 linkTitle: "Working with files and coding"
 weight: 170
---- The topics in this section describe parameters with IBM i specific functioning, as well as parameter mapping and configuration examples when applicable.
+---The topics in this section describe parameters with IBM i specific functioning, as well as parameter mapping and configuration examples when applicable.